-Three months ended March 31
+Three months ended June 30 Six months er ided J une 30

+2006 2007 2006 2007

+Revenue\$ 2,223.5 \$ 1,937.0 \$ 4,157.5 \$ 3,779.3

+Gross profit 124.7 90.6 230.5 169.2

+Selling, general and administrative expenses

+(SG&A) 75.9 71.0 150.4 145.4

+Net earnings (loss) (30.3) 24.9 (47.7) (9.4)

+Diluted earnings (loss) per share \$ (0.13) \$ 0.11 \$ (0.21) \$ (0.04)

+As at December 31 A : s at June 30

 2006 2007

-Revenue \$ 1,934.0 \$ 1,842.3

-Gross profit 105.8 78.6

-Selling, general and administrative expenses (SG&A) 74.5 74.4

-Net loss.
-(17.4) (34.3)

-Diluted loss per share \$ (0.08) \$ (0.15)

-s at March 31

-2006 2007

-Total assets \$ 4,686.3 \$ 4,281.8
+Total assets \$ 4,686.3 \$ 4,291.1

-Total long-term financial liabilities 750.8 744.7
+Total long-term financial liabilities 750.8 738.7

-Revenue for the first quarter of 2007 of \$1.8 billion decreased 5% from \$1.9 billion for the same period in 2006, primarily due to lower volume from customers in the telecommunications market.
-Revenue was also negatively impacted by program losses, customer disengagements primarily in the industrial market, and divestitures in 2006.
-These decreases more than offset the increased revenue from new customers in the consumer market.
-We were ramping these consumer customers during the first half of 2006 and, therefore, revenue was minimal in the first quarter of 2006 compared to the first quarter of 2007.

-Although we've gained momentum from new business wins this quarter, we have and will continue to experience program losses associated with our past service failures.
-We expect that the revenue impact of these program losses will be offset by the favourable impact from new business wins.
+Revenue for the second quarter of 2007 of \$1.9 billion decreased 13% from \$2.2 billion for the same period in 2006, primarily due to lower volume from customers in the telecommunications market.
+Revenue was also negatively impacted by program losses, customer disengagements primarily in the industrial market and divestitures in 2006.
+As we continue to execute on our recovery plans, we expect that the revenue impact of program losses will be offset by the favourable impact from new business wins.

-We are focused on improving our Mexican operations.
+We are focused on improving the financial results of our Mexican operations.
 Our plans include, but are not limited to, consolidating our warehouses, reconfiguring our manufacturing lines and improving our warehouse logistics, implementing best practices in supply chain and materials management and controls, integrating our ERP platforms into one, and increasing our Mexico team's skills and capabilities.
-We also identified certain customers who would be better served by our Asian manufacturing teams.
-In addition to customer-initiated disengagements, we have also chosen to disengage with certain other customers.
-Although we have commenced some of these activities, we expect it will take several more quarters to complete and, as a result, expect Mexico to continue to adversely impact our results for several more quarters.
-Mexico's operating losses, calculated as gross profit less SG&A, for the first quarter of 2007 were \$17 million compared to operating losses of \$11 million for the first quarter of 2006.
-Operating losses have worsened year-to-year primarily due to lower volumes.
+We have also transferred certain customers or programs to our Asian manufacturing operations.
+In addition to customer-initiated disengagements, we have chosen to disengage with certain other customers.
+The remaining few disengagements, which have been delayed, will be completed over the next several quarters.
+Mexico's operating losses, calculated as gross profit less SG&A, for the three and six months ended June 30, 2007 were \$21 million and \$38 million, respectively, compared to operating losses of \$8 million and \$19 million, respectively, for the three and six months ended June 30, 2006.
+Operating losses have worsened sequentially and compared to the prior year primarily due to the impact of lower volumes, as well as the costs of implementing process improvements and higher than expected costs of disengaging with certain customers.
+Though we expect Mexico to continue to incur operating losses for the next several quarters, Mexico remains a strategic part of our operations and we expect gradual improvements in the coming quarters.

-We have established a low-cost manufacturing network in Eastern Europe, which is comprised of facilities in Czech Republic and Romania.
-These facilities currently are underutilized and we are focused on attracting new European OEMs, especially new customers in the telecommunications market.
-Although we have had some recent new customer wins, expected to launch within the next 12 months, the level of expected revenue is not yet sufficient to return us to profitability.
-Operating losses in Europe for the first quarter of 2007 were \$11 million compared to operating losses of \$6 million for the first quarter of 2006.
-Operating losses for Europe have worsened sequentially and compared to the prior year due primarily to lower volumes.
+We have a low-cost manufacturing network in Eastern Europe, which is comprised of facilities in the Czech Republic and Romania.
+These facilities currently are underutilized but we are focused on attracting new European OEMs.
+Although new customer wins are expected to launch within the next 12 months, the operations are currently underutilized and generating operating losses of \$11 million and \$22 million for the three and six months ended June 30, 2007, respectively, compared to operating losses of \$6 million and \$12 million for the three and six months ended June 30, 2006, respectively.
+Operating losses for Europe have worsened compared to the prior year primarily due to the impact of lower volumes.
+Europe remains a strategic market for us and we expect improvements in financial performance as volumes improve.

-Gross margin was 4.3% of revenue in the first quarter of 2007 compared to 5.5% for the same period in 2006.
-The decrease in margins reflect the impact of lower volumes, the continued losses in Mexico and continued underutilization of facilities in Europe.
+Gross margin was 4.7% of revenue in the second quarter of 2007 compared to 5.6% for the same period in 2006.
+The decrease in margins reflects the impact of lower volumes, the continued losses in Mexico and continued underutilization of facilities in Europe.